 Daily Log

 This log is where your day-to-day updates will be tracked.
 Here you will record your daily tasks, events, and notes in list form, starting with the date at the top.
-This documentation can occur throughout the course of a day or you can set aside a specific time each day to capture the day’s contents.
+This documentation can occur throughout a day or you can set aside a specific time each day to capture the day’s contents.
 This page should not be set up ahead of time as each day may vary in length.
 If there is available space on the page at the end of the day, start the next day where you left off.
 This daily process is called Rapid Logging.
 All of these tasks, events, and notes should be short and objective.

 Collections